-The thesis statement
+The thesis statement and structure

 The thesis statement is the road map to your entire essay.
 It offers the summary of your main point, and the arguments you are presenting.
 The thesis statement is explained and developed in the course of the paper, helping the writer organize the essay, and letting the reader know what they are about to encounter.
+An academic essay, like many other pieces of writing, consists of an introduction, a main body, and a conclusion.
+Today, we will explore the basics of essay structure, how to create an outline, and the best ways to organize your information in a written narrative.